sajal/sajalblog/content/post/fun-with-mptcp.md

 APU <--> True ADSL <--> via DO Singapore over OpenVPN/UDP <--> EC2
 APU <--> Dtac 3G Directly <--> EC2 (Optional/ondemand)

 Now I have 5 possible paths. mptcp kernel creates a TCP connection over each available paths and bonds them together and exposes it as a single TCP connection to the application.
 Packets are sent over paths that currently have the lowest delay.
 Now my available bandwidth is not impacted by congestion over some of these paths.
 All paths need to be congested for me to have a bad day...
+Also some path might have good uplink, some might have good downlink, with mptcp you mix the best of both...

 ### Configurations